arod40/swe-k8s/README.md

    ```console
    kubectl get all
    ```
    to make sure you deleted everything you created while practicing.
-Your output should look like this:
+Your output should look similar to this:
    ```console
    NAME                       TYPE        CLUSTER-IP       EXTERNAL-IP   PORT(S)          AGE
    service/kubernetes         ClusterIP   10.96.0.1        <none>        443/TCP          2d20h